langchr86/pico-bubble-towers/README.md

 There you can also find all alpha stage releases named as `pico-proto-xx.p8.png`.

-You can play the game directly in the official BBS thread: TBD
+You can play the game directly in the official BBS thread: [lexaloffle.com/bbs/?pid=151651](https://www.lexaloffle.com/bbs/?pid=151651)

 Any changes since the first official release can be found in the [CHANGELOG](CHANGELOG.md).